Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Explicit Explore, Exploit, or Escape algorithm

-for worst-case transition $P \in \Delta^S$ and the values for each following state $\hat{V}(\cdot, T| \hat{M}_{\mathscr{S}}) \in \mathbb{R}^S$.
-To solve the ``inner problem'', $\max_{P \in \mathcal{P}_{s,a}} P^T \hat{V}(\cdot, T| \hat{M}_{\mathscr{S}})$, one uses a bisection algorithm, yielding time complexity $O(S \log(G/\epsilon_s))$, where $G$ is an upper bound to the value function and $\epsilon_s$ is the desired accuracy of the approximation.
+for worst-case transition $P \in \Delta^S$ and the values for each following state $\hat{V}(\cdot, T\vert \hat{M}_{\mathscr{S}}) \in \mathbb{R}^S$.
+To solve the ``inner problem'', $\max_{P \in \mathcal{P}_{s,a}} P^T \hat{V}(\cdot, T\vert \hat{M}_{\mathscr{S}})$, one uses a bisection algorithm, yielding time complexity $O(S \log(G/\epsilon_s))$, where $G$ is an upper bound to the value function and $\epsilon_s$ is the desired accuracy of the approximation.
 The overall problem (Eq.~\ref{eq: RDP}) gives $\epsilon$-optimal guarantees in polynomial time complexity $O(TS^2 \log(1/\epsilon)^2)$, adding only $O(\log(1/\epsilon)^2)$ time cost compared to traditional DP.

-A downside of the approach is the requirement of $(s,a)$-rectangular uncertainty sets (see Section \ref{sec: uncertainty-sets}).
-More general uncertainty sets can be converted into $(s,a)$-rectangular format by projection onto a larger rectangular subspace \citep{Nilim2005}; however, this will result in a higher upper bound on the worst-case constraint-cost.
+To make robust DP work for $E^4$, one can then construct a Lagrangian MDP which redefines the reward function as a linear combination of the original reward function and the constraint-cost function, such that the value is similar to the Lagrangian in Eq.~\ref{eq: Lagrange}.

-To integrate constraints into robust DP, one can then construct a Lagrangian MDP similar to \cite{Taleghan2018}, which redefines the reward function as a linear combination of the original reward function and the constraint-cost function, such that the value is similar to the Lagrangian in Eq.~\ref{eq: Lagrange}.
+A downside of using robust DP is the requirement of $(s,a)$-rectangular uncertainty sets (see Section \ref{sec: uncertainty-sets}).
+More general uncertainty sets can be converted into $(s,a)$-rectangular format by projection onto a larger rectangular subspace \citep{Nilim2005} but this will result in a higher upper bound on the worst-case constraint-cost.